chaochichen/sonar-scanner-cli/README.md

 Official SonarQube Scanner used to start code analysis.
 Project configuration is read from a sonar-project.properties or passed on command line.

+This fork adds glob expansion to some of the config settings such as sonar.jacoco.reportPaths, sonar.scala.coverage.reportPaths

 Documentation:
 http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner